bodo-ai/Bodo/README.md

   <a href="https://www.bodo.ai/benchmarks/" target="_blank"><b>Benchmarks</b></a>
 </h3>

-# Bodo + {DataFrames, JIT, SQL}: Simple Python Acceleration and Scaling for Data and AI
+# Bodo DataFrames: Simple Python Acceleration and Scaling for Data and AI

-Bodo is an essential tool-kit for large scale Python data processing, AI, and ML workloads.
-Whether you are using Pandas, Numpy or SQL, calling LLMs or working with vectors, Bodo automatically optimizes and parallelizes your code, scaling from laptop to large cloud clusters with minimal friction.
+Bodo DataFrames is a high performance dataframe library for large scale Python data processing, AI, and ML use cases.
+It functions as a drop-in replacement for accelerating and scaling existing Pandas workloads with a single line of code change, with extra Pandas-compatible APIs for simplifying and scaling AI workloads.
+Bodo DataFrames also provides a Just In Time (JIT) compiler as well as an integrated SQL engine for better performance and flexibility.

 <!-- TOOD: add updated graph with Taxi benchmark including bodo dataframes -->

-Bodo consists of three modes (which can be used together): DataFrames, JIT, and SQL, each offering enormous speedups thanks to an optimized, parallel (MPI) backend:
-- Use Bodo DataFrames for scaling Pandas with the least amount of effort, just change the import to: `import bodo.pandas as pd` or use the Bodo DataFrames AI API for simplifying and scaling AI workloads.
-- Use Bodo JIT for the best end-to-end native performance for workloads consisting of Pandas, Numpy and Scikit learn.
-- Use BodoSQL for an advanced, vectorized query engine that integrates seemlessly with Python workflows.
+Unlike traditional distributed computing frameworks, Bodo DataFrames:
+- Automatically scales and accelerates Pandas workloads with a single line of code change.
+- Eliminates runtime overheads common in driver-executor models by leveraging Message Passing Interface (MPI) tech for true distributed execution.

 ## Goals